idbrii/godot-colorful-palette-swap/readme.md

 A way to make palette swaps while authoring your base palette in full colour.

-Adds two entries to the Project > Tools menu:
+Adds entries to the Project > Tools menu:
 1. Extract Palette
 2. Create Swap Palettes
+3. Recolor Image

 # Extract Palette